How many cases of COVID-19 are there in the Waterloo region? | ExBulletin

 How many cases of COVID-19 are there in the Waterloo region?

-This is a rapidly evolving situation.The information in this article was last updated on August 26th...Updated as more data is released Public health in the Waterloo region..
+This is a rapidly evolving situation.The information in this article was last updated on August 29th...Updated as more data is released Public health in the Waterloo region..

-there were twenty five New positive cases of virus reported in total 18,849 COVID-19 positive cases in this area, Ten I am currently in the hospital.
-Among the cases currently hospitalized for the virus in this area 7 I entered the intensive care unit.
+there were 17 New positive cases of virus reported in total 18,920 COVID-19 positive cases in this area, 7 I am currently in the hospital.
+Among the cases currently hospitalized for the virus in this area 6 I entered the intensive care unit.

-There is 4,992 Examples of variants identified in the Waterloo region 3,126 Alpha case (first detected in the UK), twenty one Beta case (first detected in South Africa), 1,485 With cases of Delta (first detected in India) 98 Gamma case (first detected in Brazil).
+There is 5,047 Examples of variants identified in the Waterloo region 3,126 Alpha case (first detected in the UK), twenty one Beta case (first detected in South Africa), 1,540 With cases of Delta (first detected in India) 98 Case of gamma (first detected in Brazil).

-The total number of outbreaks in this area is currently 3, The breakdown is as follows.
+The total number of outbreaks in this area is currently Five, The breakdown is as follows.

 Childcare: 0